 Final Project

-• Empirical Model: Write down the model(s) you estimate.
+• Write down the model(s) you estimate.
 Explain your modeling choices (e.g. log(), etc.).
 List out your hypotheses and the rationales behind them.

-• Results: Discuss the results of your analysis.
+• Present the results of your analysis.
 Interpret the coefficients.

 Project Rubric